 3. Get published on niche blogs.

-While it may be difficult to get on the front cover of a major magazine, you can create marketing opportunities by being featured in a popular niche blog.
+While it may be difficult to get on the front cover of a major magazine, you can create marketing strategies and opportunities by being featured in a popular niche blog.
 Identify three to five blogs that target your market then contact the creator and offer a few ideas of how you'd like to bring value to his or her readers.
 You can:

 - Demonstrate good will by offering the niche blog owner a small amount of your product or service for free, which they can give away to their audience as a gift.
 This is different than a product review, which only offers information.

 - Send ideas for blog posts you'd like to write and explain why they would be helpful for their readers.